pappasam/nvim-repl/README.md

 ## Configuration

 - `g:repl_filetype_commands`: map Neovim file types to REPL.
-E.g., if you automatically want to run a `ipython` REPL for python file types and a "node" REPL for JavaScript file types, your configuration might look like this:
+Note: [`ipython`](https://github.com/ipython/ipython) is already configured for Python.
+If you want additional repls, your configuration might look like this:

   ```vim
   let g:repl_filetype_commands = {